 Dawn said, “I think we have maybe half a dozen people who like a smoke.”

-“We’ll need their matches or lighters later at some point, but we don’t need to find out by accident that there are pockets of gas in here.
+“We’ll need their matches or lighters later, but we don’t need to find out by accident that there are pockets of gas in here.
 It might come across better if you mention the gas first, and then the no-smoking rule.”

 “I’ll deal with delivering that information,” Alan said.
 “I suppose most of them dislike me already anyway because I was acting a bit stroppy earlier.”